 - Private Research Allowance: ¥ 100,000 plus financial support towards attending national and international conferences

-- Commuting Allowance: Applicable costs of daily travel between residence and the university
+- Commuting Allowance: Applicable costs of daily travel between residence and University

 - Contract Completion Payment